Skip to Content

 When it isn’t too crowded, the bamboo groves and Tenryu-ji Temple make wonderful backdrops for photos.
 Tenryu-ji is a UNESCO World Heritage Site and considered the most important temple in Arashiyama.

-It’s easy enough to visit Arashiyama on your own but if you’d like to go on a guided tour, then you can book one through Klook or Get Your Guide (Option 1 | Option 2).
+It’s easy enough to explore Arashiyama on your own but if you’d like to go on a guided tour, then you can book one through Klook, Get Your Guide (Option 1 | Option 2), or Magical Trip.

 Ren in a kimono at Arashiyama Bamboo Garden